ryan-voitiskis/my-site/src/routes/blog/creating-favicons-with-chatgpt.md

 ## Summary

-Despite the failures of my second attempt, ChatGPT proved to be very helpful in this task.
+Despite the failures of my second attempt, ChatGPT was very helpful in this task.
 I look forward to making use of these models for creating SVGs in the future.

 <style lang="scss">
 .md-image-wrapper {